 Seated and Moving Meditation Techniques

-When people are discussing meditation, they think of someone sitting crossed leg, but this is only one of several kinds of meditation.
-We’ve already given you the first 1 minute meditation technique.
-There is a whole range which includes seated and moving forms.
+When discussing meditation, they think of someone sitting with crossed legs, but this is only one of several kinds of meditation.
+We’ve already given you the first 1-minute meditation technique.
+There is a whole range that includes seated and moving forms.

 When done correctly, you bring internal energy through the body.
 When we learn techniques for moving meditation, the natural tendency is to focus all our attention outward, but this is only half of the process.
 So, we are not grounded or connected.
 As the movements become automatic, we must learn how to turn our attention inward while in motion.

 Almost all meditation techniques require some level of inward focus.
-It makes us present and helps to shut off both the inner dialogue and the outer world.
+It makes us present and helps shut off the inner dialogue and the outer world.
 Learning how to turn your attention inward is an essential life skill.
 All we need to do is remember to do it.
 You know why self-awareness is important and how mediation can enhance this aspect of consciousness.

 “By connecting with the present, we turn our attention inward, away from all the chaos and activity, and experience our eternal, unbounded nature.” — Deepak Chopra